As educators, we are always on the hunt for ways to engage our kids. What about math songs? Songs are often overlooked as teaching strategy.

 Chants can be an alternative way to add songs into your math routine.
 These fun call and response activities are quick and highly engaging.

 Here is math chants I use sometimes to review math facts.
 Students clap out the solutions to problems.
 It all depends on what math topic you are reviewing.
-Take a look at some of these examples.
+Take a look at some of these examples below.

 Chants and Cheers to Foster a Positive Learning Environment